esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.previous_valve`` action
 ***********************************

-Immediately advances to the previous valve (numerically).
+Advances to the previous valve (numerically).
+If ``manual_selection_delay`` is configured, the controller will wait before activating the selected valve.
 If no valve is active, the last valve (as they appear in the controller's configuration) will be started.

 .. code-block:: yaml